Venous Ultrasound An Overview

 - Identify damaged vein or abnormal blood flow

-- Asses the condition of a vein after treatment
+- Assess the condition of a vein after treatment

 Vascular disease affects over 15 million American adults and often goes undiagnosed.
 Your cardiovascular system is made up of blood vessels that transport blood to and from the heart, so it’s important to keep this system in peak condition.

 Buckeye Heart & Vascular Institute is a comprehensive vascular treatment facility with a team dedicated to your vein health.
 There are several steps you can take on your own to prevent vascular disease.
 Venous Ultrasound procedures are one of the heart and vascular services that The Buckeye Heart & Vascular Institute offers to Dayton, Ohio.
 Improve your vascular health in Dayton, OH today.

 4 Ways to Prevent Vascular Disease